txhaflaire/DiskEncrypter/README.md

 This workflow could help any organisation by preventing loss of corporate data on to unencrypted removable storage devices and provide guided end-users workflows to have the storage devices encrypted in an automated fashion.

 Please read through and test this script intensively prior adding it to your production environment, as in some cases the end-user agree's to erase the external disk and losing it's contents stored on it.

+This workflow has been tested against macOS Monterey.

 ## Dependencies
 The workflows relies on swiftDialog, the preference is that it is already pre-installed but within the script we do provide checks to download and install it if it's not existing on the endpoint.